| Title: | Loglikelihood Adjustment for Extreme Value Models |

 sandwich package |

-See alogLik
+See alogLik for details.

-was returned from fit.pp
+If x was returned from fit.pp then the data

-supplied to fit.pp
+xdat supplied to fit.pp must contain all

 the data, both threshold exceedances and non-exceedances.

-An object inheriting from class "chandwich"
+An object inheriting from class "chandwich".
+See

-is a vector of length 5.
+class(x) is a vector of length 5.
 The first 3 components are

-c("lax", "chandwich", "mev")
+c("lax", "chandwich", "mev").

 The 4th component depends on which model was fitted.

-if fit.gev
+"gev" if fit.gev was used;

-was used;
+"gpd" if fit.gpd was used;

-was used;
+"pp" fit.pp was used;

-was used;
+"egp" fit.egp was used;

-was used;
+"rlarg" fit.rlarg was used;

-The 5th component is "stat"
+The 5th component is "stat" (for stationary).

 Chandler, R. E. and Bate, S. (2007).
 Inference for clustered data using the independence loglikelihood.
 Biometrika, 94(1), 167-183. doi:10.1093/biomet/asm015